sahal-mulki/Clicker-Hacker/README.md

 ## Installation

 ### Windows
-`cd` into this directory then enter `pip install -r requirements.txt --no-index --user`
+`cd` into this directory then enter `pip install -r requirements.txt`

 ### Linux
 The process is same here.